bmazey/solutions/README.md

 Ok, we're going to add some Jenkins + Docker integration for a CI/CD pipeline

-made some changes to the post-build script
+made some changes to the post-build script. had to change docker repo name